beo1259/Sort-It/README.md

 # Installation (Linux & MacOS)

-1. As of right now Linux & MacOS users must have **'wine'** installed as **'sort-it'** and **'unsort-it'** files are Windows .exe files, and wine allows Unix systems to run .exes in their environemnt.
+1. As of right now Linux & MacOS users must have **'wine'** installed as **'sort-it'** and **'unsort-it'** files are Windows .exe files, and wine allows Unix systems to run exe files in their environemnt.
    - You can find instructions for installing wine [here](https://wiki.winehq.org/Download).
 2. Once wine is installed, simply clone the repository somewhere that you **do not** plan to sort (I recommend your home directory, which makes the command simpler).
 3. Make sure that you give **sort-it** and **unsort-it** execution privileges if necessary.